kschzt/amiga-digital-sampler/README.md

 1. Set sampling note to **A-3**
 2. After sampling, set **Finetune +1** for exact pitch

-This matches the Amiga's 28149.96 kHz sampling mode for PT A-3.
+This matches the Amiga's 28149.96 Hz sampling mode for PT A-3.

 ## Technical Details